American Indian languages

 Munsee women wore knee-length skirts.
 Munsee men wore breechclout and leggings.

-Shirts were not necessary in the Munsee culture, but the Munsees did wear deerskin mantles in cool weather.
+Shirts were not necessary in the Munsee culture, but many Munsees wore deerskin mantles in cool weather.

 Both genders wore earrings and moccasins.
 In colonial times, the Munsees